cloudacademy/ca_webinar_video_games_analysis/README.md

 ### 2. Mount your drive on colab

-I am assuming you have placed the data into the `My Drive` folder.
-If so, connecting your drive to a google machine is pretty easy, using the python google library: just run the following code snippet:
+We assume you have placed the data into the `My Drive` folder.
+If so, connecting your drive to a google machine is pretty easy, using the python google library: just run the following code snippet

 ```python
 from google.colab import drive
 drive.mount('/content/drive')
 ```
-after an authorisation check, you will be able to interact with your drive content either from the file browser side panel (easier) or using command-line utilities.
+After an authorisation check, you will be able to interact with your drive content either from the file browser side panel (easier) or using command-line utilities.

 ### 3. Let's get our hands dirty
-Just run the following snippet to put the raw data into a pandas dataframe:
+Just run the following snippet to put the raw data into a `pandas` dataframe:
 ```python
 import pandas as pd
 df = pd.read_csv('/content/drive/My Drive/<FILENAME>.csv')